uN1K0Rn86/WiffleMaster/README.md

 '18fd24bf6a2ad4dac04a33963db1c42f'
 ```

-and copy it into your .env file.
+and copy it into your .env file (without the brackets).

 12. Initialize the application: